COLLECT: Agatha Christie First Editions: 1920-1932

 The first printing of this title was the Dodd, Mead & Co, New York version, was 14th August 1931 (per US Library of Congres copyright).
 In the UK, Collins, The Crime Club published the book on September 7th, 1931, with the original title Christie had assigned to the book – The Sittaford Mystery.
 The New York Times Book Review's issue of 16 August 1931.
 In the UK, the Daily Mirror wrote a review on October 23rd, 1931.

-Published by Dodd, Mead & Co, New York, in February 1932.
-Collins, The Crime Club published this title in March 1932.
-While the first UK edition only states 1932, later editions add in the month.
+Published by Dodd, Mead & Co, New York, on February 26, 1932.
+Some researchers believe this book was released earlier in the UK by Collins' The Crime Club on February 7th, 1932.
+However, while the first UK edition only states 1932 later editions add in the month of publication as March implying the actual release date was not in February.
 The New York Times Book Review for this book was published on March 6th, 1932.
 In the UK, the first review was in The Times Literary Supplement on April 14th, 1932.
+If the book had been released in February in the UK one would expect an earlier review in the press than April.

 The Thirteen Problems: First edition: UK.

-Published by Collins, The Crime Club, London, in June 1932.
-The book was not published in the US until February 1933 under the alternate title The Tuesday Club Murders.
+Published by Collins, The Crime Club, London, on June 6, 1932.
+The book was not published in the US until February 24, 1933 under the alternate title The Tuesday Club Murders.
 The first review in the UK was in The Scotsman on June 6th, 1932.
 The first US review was in The New York Times Book Review's March 5th, 1933 issue.

 Summary:

-Across the first 16 Agatha Christie books published between 1920 and 1932, there were 10 books that were definitely first published in the UK, 3 that were first published in the US, 2 where the sequence is currently debatable (one assumed UK first, one assumed US first), and one title (Poirot Investigates) that was first published in the UK but the US version contains additional stories, so for those extra three stories the US copy is their true first.
+Across the first 16 Agatha Christie books published between 1920 and 1932, there were 10 books that were definitely first published in the UK, 4 that were first published in the US, 1 where the sequence is currently debatable, and one title (Poirot Investigates) that was first published in the UK but the US version contains additional stories, so for those extra three stories the US copy is their true first.
 As stated earlier, if you have insights that can help clarify any of the missing dates or bring certainty to any of the sequences, please do let us know.
 In future articles we will explore the rest of the 1930s and then move into the 1940s ~ a period of time when most of Christie’s books were published in the USA first.

 Comments